secretstartups/handbook/people-group/engagement/index.html.md

 Team Member Engagement is important to the continued success of GitLab making the Engagement Survey an important element within the annual `People Group` calendar.
 Engagement strategies have been shown to reduce attrition; improve productivity and efficiency; further embed the company values and ultimately enhance role satisfaction.

-Engagement Surveys are administered by [CultureAmp](https://www.cultureamp.com/) and facilitated by our team of [People Operations Specialists](https://about.gitlab.com/job-families/people-ops/people-operations/#people-operations-specialist) as DRIs for the launch and tooling, and our [People Business Partners](/handbook/people-group/#people-business-partner-alignment-to-division) as the DRIs for survey strategy.
+We partner with [CultureAmp](https://www.cultureamp.com/) to run our Engagement Surveys.
+CultureAmp provides a platform to gather feedback confidentially, benchmark against external comparables, and uses algorithms to highlight which areas matter most to our team members.

 Engagement surveys are geared toward giving team members an opportunity to provide feedback in terms of their experience within GitLab touching on pertinent elements such as `Company Culture`, `Teamwork`, `Management` and `Wellbeing` among others.

 Feedback from the survey in turn allows Leadership within GitLab to gain insight into what is most important to team members, in particular what the business is doing well and what may need future iteration with the intention of improving the underlying team member experience and ensuring healthy levels of attrition are maintained.

 #### Survey Confidentiality
-In an effort to ensure team member confidentiality is upheld, only managers with >5 respondents will be able to view quantitavive results - this is carried across to demographic filtering in teams with population sizes which exceed the minimum too.
+In an effort to ensure team member confidentiality is upheld, only managers with >5 respondents will be able to view quantitative results - this is carried across to demographic filtering in teams with population sizes which exceed the minimum too.
 The survey is wholly administered by Culture Amp on a secure external website and the survey data will not be stored on any local computer.
 If you'd like to know more, check out CultureAmp's [FAQ guide](https://support.cultureamp.com/hc/en-us/articles/204529829-Survey-participant-FAQs).

 #### Survey Sections and Factors